-Normally the compiler treats enumerated types as the smallest data type possible (char or even as bit instead of int).
+Normally the compiler treats enumerated types as the smallest data type possible (char instead of int).
 This reduces code size.
 With this option the compiler always treats enum-types as int as defined in the ISO C99 standard.

 C Compiler: --iso (-c)